by Tim Gilmore, 6/19/2016

 Brown’s Dump operated on 250 acres for less than 10 years, late 1940s to 1953, but it saturated the soil several feet deep with mercury, lead, and heavy metals.

-The dump adjoined the land Eartha White’s recreation center.
+The dump adjoined Eartha White’s recreation center.
 For years, even as the big gospel bands with their trumpets and French horns and trombones played “When the Saints Go Marching In” and churches baptized crowds of young boys and girls in the swimming pool at Moncrief Springs, backhoes and large tractors poisoned the land beside them.

 * * *